-In the wild, chickens typically laid eggs mainly in the Spring, with some possibly laying until mid-Summer, but it was not a year-around activity since it needs to be the right temperature for the chicks to survive and the chicks couldn't be raised without enough food.
+In the wild, chickens typically laid eggs mainly in the spring, with some possibly laying until mid-summer, but it was not a year-round activity since it needs to be the right temperature for the chicks to survive and the chicks couldn't be raised without enough food.

-The temperature does affect them, but we have figured out that that's not what usually causes the hens to not lay year-around.
-Yes it is connected to the time of year, but their bodies register the different times of year by the amounts of sunlight.
-As the days start to get longer, the chickens start laying and as long as it doesn't get really hot, they'll continue laying at a lower amount into Fall.
+The temperature does affect them, but we have figured out that that's not what usually causes the hens to not lay year-round.
+Yes, it is connected to the time of year, but their bodies register the different times of the year by the amounts of sunlight.
+As the days start to get longer, the chickens start laying, and as long as it doesn't get really hot, they'll continue laying at a lower amount into fall.

-Since we know that, we have learned to simulate Spring day lengths all year around by turning on lights as the days start to shorten, and making the chickens' body clocks think the season isn't changing.
+Since we know that, we have learned to simulate spring day lengths all year round by turning on lights as the days start to shorten and making the chickens' body clocks think the season isn't changing.

 Chickens come in all sorts of different sizes, types, and personalities.

-There are big chickens, small ones, fast ones, slow ones.
-There are smart chickens, and stupid chickens.
-Ones with feathers on their feet, and others without.
+There are big chickens, small ones, fast ones, and slow ones.
+There are smart chickens and stupid chickens—ones with feathers on their feet and others without.

-Chickens in every shape and color and temperament.
+Chickens come in every shape, color, and temperament.

-If you even have two chickens, you will realize their personalities can widely vary.
+If you even have two chickens, you will realize their personalities can vary widely.
 They are anything but identical.